 Festival of lights

-In February, the festival of lights is held where 300 snow lanterns are made and over 3000 candles light the way.
+In February, the Uesugi Snow Lantern Festival takes place, when some 300 lanterns carved from snow, and around 1,000 small lanterns light the way.
 Along with souvenir shops, many smaller, local food stalls are set up.

 To the shrine

 The gateway to the shrine is the paved sando pathway, which will lead you over the moats and ruins of Yonezawa Castle.
 You can stop to feed the colorful koi fish swimming around in the well-maintained moats.

 Along the sando pathway are numerous statues and monuments honouring Japanese popular political icons.
 But nothing compares to the small, serene, and exquisite garden in the surrounding area.